A Pet Addendum to a Lease is used to modify an existing Lease Agreement to allow the tenant to keep a pet.

 - Tenant Authorization Letter for a Pet

-If you’re a tenant and want to bring a pet into your home, make sure you don’t break your lease agreement guidelines and risk receiving an eviction notice!
+If you’re a tenant and want to bring a pet into your home, ensure you don’t break your lease agreement guidelines and risk receiving an eviction notice!

 Bring up the idea of an addendum to your landlord and discuss it first.